Nek5000/Nek5000/tools/cgns2nek/README.md

 * Boundary IDs are stored in the 5th argument of the fluid bc array in re2
 * The real BC's have to be specified in the .usr file using the boundaryID

-Current Limitations
+Limitations
 -------------------
 * Single zone 3D unstructured grid CGNS file using ADF
-* Periodic boundary faces are aligned with global coordinate system and match 1:1
+* A periodic boundary face pair has to match 1:1